 3. Bamboo Flooring

-- What You Think: You like that bamboo flooring is derived from an organic substance.
+- What You Think: Bamboo flooring is derived from an organic substance.
 It might conceivably be called "wood flooring" (though bamboo is really a grass).
-You learn that bamboo flooring is off-the-charts durable on the Janka flooring hardness scale, mainly owing to the infusion of resins during production.
+Bamboo flooring is off-the-charts durable on the Janka flooring hardness scale, mainly owing to the infusion of resins during production.

 - What Your Dog Thinks: Your dog likes the inherent warmth of bamboo during the cold months; there is little need to install radiant heating, though bamboo does allow for it.